G5JDA/SOTAtoADIF/README.md

   - [ ] maybe also make CLI prompt to agree to this caveat
   - [ ] technically possible to set DXCC to NONE also but then no point uploading to LoTW surely?
 - [ ] venv creation script + pip install requirements.txt (python>=3.10, urllib3>=2)

 ## Ideas / Thoughts

+- `Target = v1.0`
+  - We could use `pyinstaller` to create a less complicated way to use this program for users not familiar with Python.
+    - Maybe this is the best option for Windows?
+    - Not needed for linux, latest (LTS) releases of major distros are already at least Python 3.10
+    - Mac users can adapt the linux instructions
+- `Target >= v1.1`
+  - `--quiet (-q)` option.
+  - `--ignore-before (-i) [date]` option.
+    - Allow users to input full log csv but ignore records before specified date.
+    - Otherwise, full log processing and single activation processing are easy, anything inbetween is clumsy.
+- `Target >= v2.0`
-- [ ] Optional import of S2S CSV, then do some kind of join if all other fields of QSO match, add DX SOTA ref
+  - Optional import of S2S CSV, then do some kind of join if all other fields of QSO match, add DX SOTA ref.
-  - This has no utility for LoTW so do not include in version 1
+    - This has no utility for LoTW so do not include in version 1.
-  - Big utility for getting most info from csv into adif - e.g. to import to logging program
+    - Big utility for getting most info from csv into adif - e.g. to import to logging program.
-- [ ] Chaser CSV could also be added (not for S2S but will include them without my SOTA ref - a join with S2S could exclude them)
+  - Chaser CSV could also be added (not for S2S but will include them without my SOTA ref - a join with S2S could exclude them).
     - Would be better than nothing for adding to logging programs / LoTW for DXCC, but it will be impossible to guess the locator.
     Not an issue for LoTW as long as the station location has blank locator field (docs suggest this is possible, and how LoTW copes with airborne contacts).
 I guess the user could use their home QTH if they are sure all contacts are from there.
 Not much gain over ON6ZQ, but I guess worth adding for completeness in version > 1.
-- [ ] We could use pyinstaller to create a less complicated way to use this program for users not familiar with python
-  - maybe this is the best option for Windows?
-  - not needed for linux, latest (LTS) releases of major distros are already at least python3.10

 ## Getting Started / How to Use